dariustamasauskas/Endomondo/README.md

 - tracking_data.csv

 File summary_data.csv consists of summary information of each workout - one row per workout.
 The data fields in summary_data.csv file are the following:
-- ActivityID
+- activity_id
-- FileName
+- file_name
-- SportType
+- sport_type
-- StartDate
+- start_date
-- StartTime
+- start_time
-- TotalTime
+- total_time
-- TotalDistance
+- total_distance
-- TotalCalories
+- total_calories

-File tracking_data.csv consists of more detailed workout information and is mapped to summary_data.csv via ActivityID field.
+File tracking_data.csv consists of more detailed workout information and is mapped to summary_data.csv via activity_id field.
 The data fields in tracking_data.csv file are the following:
-- ActivityID
+- activity_id
-- TrackingID
+- tracking_id
-- TrackingTime
+- tracking_time
-- TrackingLatitude
+- tracking_latitude
-- TrackingLongitude
+- tracking_longitude
-- TrackingDistance
+- tracking_distance

 Later on, summary_data.csv and tracking_data.csv files were loaded into Google BigQuery and analyzed further by writing SQL queries.
 The analysis could be found in the following file:
 - analysis.md